Defining Algorithms

 Pandas

-A powerful, flexible and easy to use data analysis and manipulation tool.
+A powerful, flexible, and easy-to-use data analysis and manipulation tool.

 2.1.3